spoke-d/thermionic/README.md

 ## Motivation

-Whilst re-visiting LXD clustering in the [Juju](https://github.com/juju/juju), I wanted to understand how LXD clustering worked in terms of querying and configuring the cluster.
+Whilst re-visiting LXD clustering in [Juju](https://github.com/juju/juju), I wanted to understand how LXD clustering worked in terms of querying and configuring the cluster.
 Whilst doing this, it was surprising how clean the implementation was for setting up a clustered SQLite database and so removing